accidentalrebel/accidentalrebel.com/content/ioli-crackme-0x03.md

 If I haven't lost you, then you should now be able to follow what will happen in the next steps:

-`var_counter` will get incremented again and again, which will point to the next characters in the string (`y` then `d` then `o` and so on), get shifted (`v` then `a` then `l` and so on), and then finally they are all saved back to `var_dest`.

-This will continue until `cmp [ebp+var_counter` equates to `cmp 17, 17`.
-By the end, `var_dest` now contains the string `Invalid Password!`.
-Each character now all fully shifted.
+`var_counter` will get incremented again and again, which will point to the next characters in the string.
+For example, the next characters: `y` then `d` then `o` will get shifted to `v` then `a` then `l`, respectively.
+This shifting of each characters will continue until `cmp [ebp+var_counter` equates to `cmp 17, 17`.

-Applied to the success message, the garbled message would end with `Password OK!!! :)`.
+By the end, `var_dest` now contains the newly shifted string `Invalid Password!`.
+Finally!
+Applying the same code above to the success message, the garbled message would end with `Password OK!!! :)`.

+Wasn't that fun?

 # On to the next challenge

 I hope I was able to explain properly the simple shifting algorithm used by the program above.
 I did it this way mostly for my own benefit and to make sure I really did understand how the algorithm worked in assembly.
 In future writeups I'll refrain from stepping through code at such a granular level, unless there is something really important that warrants it.

+I look forward to the next challenge.
+Hopefully, you are too!